Read about the biphosphonate drug zoledronic acid, how you have it and other important information about taking this drug.

-It also lowers high levels of calcium in the blood (hypercalcaemia), which can occur with secondary bone cancer.
+It also lowers high levels of calcium in the blood (hypercalcaemia), which can happen in secondary bone cancer.

 Zoledronic acid attaches itself to bone cells and slows down the rate of bone change.

-The drip usually lasts for about 15 minutes, but you may have it over a longer period.
+The drip usually lasts about 15 minutes, but you might have it over a longer period.

 Treatment to prevent bone damage

-You have zoledronic acid every 3 to 4 weeks – you may need to take calcium and vitamin D supplements if you are having it regularly.
+You have zoledronic acid every 3 to 4 weeks.
+You might need to take calcium and vitamine D supplements if you are having it regularly.